linkerd/website/linkerd.io/content/2-edge/tasks/configuring-timeouts.md

 ```

 Check out the [timeouts section](../books/#timeouts) of the books demo for
-a tutorial of how to configure timeouts.
+a tutorial of how to configure timeouts using ServiceProfiles.

 ## Monitoring Timeouts